 A general appreciation course designed to make music meaningful to the average listener.
-The relationship of rhythm, melody, harmony, and form will be demonstrat-
+The relationship of rhythm, melody, harmony, and form will be demonstrated though selected recordings.
+The elements of music will be treated non-technically together with historical and biographical observations.
+Western art music will be